-> When you contribute into Traditional TSP, you defer paying Federal and State income taxes on that contribution amount.
-This means you will be delaying any income tax until you withdraw money from TSP later.
-TSP withdrawals are taxable, subject to Federal and applicable State income tax.
+When you contribute into Traditional TSP, you defer paying Federal and State income taxes on contributions.
+However, when you withdraw, you are subject to Federal and applicable State income tax.

-> The thinking behind traditional TSP is that income tax deferral is advantageous because you’re expecting to be in a lower tax bracket in retirement.
+The thinking behind traditional TSP is that income tax deferral is advantageous because you’re expecting to be in a lower tax bracket in retirement.
 That means you’re expecting to pay less income taxes on your TSP withdrawals in retirement.
 If that’s the case, then tax deferral may be advantageous.

 Pro Tip: Do not get Roth TSP and Roth IRA confused.
 Both are very different!

 Disclaimer: I use M1 Finance for a Roth IRA because I can control which stocks, bonds and funds I have in my account.
 My Roth IRA consists of REITs and High Yield Dividend stocks because dividends do not count against your annual contribution limits.
 More info here!